NeuroMorph-EPFL/NeuroMorph/NeuroMorph_Samples/EM_stack/README.md

-Download all 5 .zip files and combine all 272 images into single folder called "EM_stack".
+Download all 5 .zip files, then combine the 272 images they contain into a single folder called "EM_stack".